cockroachlabs-field/cockroachdb-jdbc/README.md

 ## Getting Started

-Example of creating a JDBC connection and executing a simple query:
+Example of creating a JDBC connection and executing a simple `SELECT` query in an implicit transaction (auto-commit):

 ```java
 try (Connection connection